codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

-### GitOps with Argo CD: Set native Argo CD resource tracking to `label`
+### GitOps with Argo CD: Set Community Argo CD resource tracking to `label`
-When you install GitOps on a cluster with an existing Argo CD installation, ensure that native Argo CD is set to track resources using the default `label` method.
+When you install GitOps on a cluster with an existing Community Argo CD installation, ensure that the Community Argo CD is set to track resources using the default `label` method.
 If both Argo CD instances use the same tracking method, it can result in conflicts when tracking applications with the same name, or when tracking the same resource.

 * In the Argo CD namespace, make sure `argocd-cm.application.resourceTrackingMethod` is either not defined, in which case it defaults to `label`, or if defined, is set to `label`.